pfuller/ReactOnePageProtoLibrary/README.md

-# ReactOnePageProtoLibrary
+# React One Page Proto Library
-Library of Components to enable quick prototyping of web pages using only a text editor and a browser (e.g. no NodeJS, Webpack etc)
+Library of Components to enable quick prototyping of web pages using only a text editor and a browser (e.g. no NodeJS, Webpack etc).

+This library should be built and deployed on a CDN to provide helper methods around React components